 Of course, lobster is another must when in Maine.
 You won’t have trouble finding it on the menu across Mount Desert Island from Bar Harbor to Southwest Harbor.
 From lobster rolls to lobster macaroni and cheese, lobster lovers dine well on Mount Desert Island.

 I have visited Acadia National Park twice: once this past August during peak season with my children and my mother, and several years ago as part of a college marine ecology class in early May.
-I clearly remember the cold rainy days of traipsing about through tide pools in May rarely seeing another car along the Park Loop Road.
+I clearly remember the cold rainy days of traipsing about through tide pools in May rarely seeing another car along the Park Loop Road as we enjoyed Acadia National Park’s hiking trails.
 However, my pictures from this summer show a much different picture: sunny skies, warm temperatures, and Sand Beach full of sunbathers as early as 11AM.
 I’m sure that fall also offers an entirely different experience, likely with less crowds than the summer season but with better weather than early May.

 Families don’t have to visit in May to avoid the crowds at Acadia National Park; there are always areas of the park with fewer visitors.
 We drove over to Pretty Marsh at low tide, did some tide pooling on the not-so-pretty beach, saw loads of marine life but only two other families.
-Yet, there’s a reason why crowds don’t flock to this part of the park; it’s simply not as scenic as the more popular places like Cadillac Mountain.
-Due to the short summer season, families will rarely have Sand Beach or Cadillac Mountain to themselves; but, if you time to your visit early or late in the day to avoid the peak crowds, it’s not so bad to share these spectacular sights with a few dozen other tourists.
+Yet, there’s a reason why crowds don’t flock to this part of the park; it’s simply not as scenic as the more popular places like Cadillac Mountain and some of Acadia National Park’s hiking trails.
+Due to the short summer season, families will rarely have Sand Beach or Cadillac Mountain to themselves.
+However, if you time to your visit early or late in the day to avoid the peak crowds, it’s not so bad.

 - Purchase a pass at the Hulls Cove Visitor Center before entering the park.
-This is also the best place to pick up a Junior Ranger booklet, and inquire about ranger talks and programs.
+This is also the best place to pick up a Junior Ranger booklet, and inquire about Acadia National Park hiking trails ranger talks and programs.

 - The junior ranger booklet (as of summer 2016) required participation in a ranger led activity.
 The touch tank program at the College of the Atlantic is a popular choice.
 Be sure to get there when the program begins.

-- Most hikes in Acadia National Park require rock scrambling, are best suited for ages 5 and up, and are most safely hiked in appropriate footwear.
+- Most Acadia National Park hiking requires rock scrambling.They most safely hiked in appropriate footwear.
 When I asked a ranger for a short kid-friendly hike for our first morning in the park, he suggested the Great Head Trail.
-While my son loved all the rock scrambling, I wish that I hadn’t been wearing flip-flops.
+While my son loved all the rock scrambling on this Acadia National Park hiking trail, I wish that I hadn’t been wearing flip-flops.

 - Sturdy rain boots might be the best footwear for checking out the tide pools in Acadia.
-The rocks are covered with rough barnacles and stringy, slippery seaweed; it is easy to slip, fall and get cut by the barnacles.
+It is easy to slip, fall and get cut by the barnacles.
 Also, the salty ocean water is quite chilly.
 Be cautious as the tidal range is quite large, and the tide comes in quickly.

 - My family included a visit to Acadia National Park,on a road trip to Eastern Canada.
 Read all the details of the Canadian portion of our trip: Epic Eastern Canada Road Trip with Kids.